qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/layer_tools.rst

 Generates a vector layer with the minimum bounding box (rectangle with N-S orientation) that covers all the input features.

-The output layer can contain a single bounding box for the whole input layer or one for each feature, representing the bounding box of each of them.
+The output layer contains a single bounding box for the whole input layer.

 Parameters
 ..........